 The retirement plan is a 403(b)(9) plan (a “church plan” in IRS language).
 The plan rules allow Jewish clergy from all denominations to participate.
 As a church plan, the plan has benefits over regular 403(b) plans, including being able to designate distributions in retirement as parsonage for its participants.

 In general, each participant opens an individual account at Fidelity which holds all the participant’s investments.
 As a participant, you can allocate your funds directly with Fidelity and can invest in most Fidelity mutual funds (index and actively managed).
 These individual, segregated accounts ensure the protection of your funds.
 Participants have the option of creating accounts at Vanguard investments as well if they wish to invest in a socially responsible (SRI) fund, the Vanguard FTSE Social Index Fund.

-The volunteer board of directors includes (as of September 2016):
+The volunteer Board of Directors includes (as of December 2016):

 Jeremy Hockenstein, Treasurer

 Rabbi Van Lanckton, Secretary